xabierblanch/PyRockDiff/README.md

 - **User-Friendly Configuration**: Designed for ease of use, even without programming experience.
 - **Preprocessing**: Cleans point clouds by removing noise and vegetation, and aligns them using robust registration algorithms.
 - **Change Detection**: Identifies differences between two epochs using the M3C2 algorithm.
-- **Clustering & Volume Calculation**: Detects and isolates changes with DBSCAN, and estimates volumes using alpha-shape triangulation
+- **Clustering & Volume Calculation**: Detects and isolates changes with DBSCAN, and estimates volumes using alpha-shape triangulation.

 ## 📖 Overview
 <details>